-I also have published papers on the prospects for naturalizing theories of ground (see my "Naturalizing Grounding") and on Quine's apparent inconsistency regarding the rational revisability of logic ("Resolving Quine's Conflict").
+I have also published on the prospects for a grounding-based formulation of physicalism ("Physicalism"), the possibility of a naturalized approach to grounding ("Naturalizing Grounding"), as well as Quine's apparent inconsistency regarding the rational revisability of logic ("Resolving Quine's Conflict").

-Finally, I have ongoing projects pertaining to the possibility of accommodating causation in an eliminative ontic structural realist framework, as well as the base-rate fallaciousness of the no-miracles argument.
+My ongoing projects pertain to the possibility of accommodating causation in an eliminative ontic structural realist framework, the nature of epistemological emergence, as well as the role of intervention in metaphysical methodology.

 A Thousand Flowers on the Road to Epistemic Anarchy: Comments on Chakravartty’s Scientific Ontology (forthcoming).
 Dialogue.
 Download.

 "Epistemic Infrastructure for a Scientific Metaphysics"(2021).
 Grazer Philosophische Studien.
 98. 27-49.
 Download.

 "Keep the Chickens Cooped: The Epistemic Inadequacy of Free Range Metaphysics" (2020).
 Synthese.
 197. 1867-1887.
 Download.

 "Physicalism" (2020).
 Routledge Handbook of Metaphysical Grounding.
 Ed.
 Michael Raven.
 New York: Routledge.
 484-500.
 Download.